-In addition, under the law, you are permitted to apply for temporary disability if, as a result of your pregnancy, you develop an illness or injury, such as gestational diabetes, which requires you to take additional time for proper care.
+In addition, under the law, you can apply for temporary disability if, as a result of your pregnancy, you develop an illness or injury.
+An example would be gestational diabetes, which requires you to take additional time for proper care.

 Further, any health insurance provided by an employer must cover expenses for pregnancy-related conditions on the same basis as expenses for other medical conditions.
-However, insurance coverage for expenses arising from abortion is not required, except where the life of the mother is endangered or medical complications arise from an abortion.
+However, insurance coverage does not always extend to abortion expenses, except where the life of the mother is in danger or medical complications arise from an abortion.

 In addition to PDA, you as a pregnant employee have protections under the Americans with Disabilities Act (ADA).
-So long as your employer has 15 or more employees, they cannot discriminate against workers with disabilities, including workers with pregnancy-related disabilities.
+So long as your employer has 15 or more employees, they cannot discriminate against workers with disabilities.
+This includes workers with pregnancy-related disabilities.

-If you are not being treated fairly, do not be afraid to speak up and out against the discriminatory behavior.
+If your workplace does not treat you fairly, do not be afraid to speak up.
+You can speak out against discriminatory behavior.

 Paid Family Leave – Pregnancy Discrimination & Pregnancy Leave

-In 2016, New York Governor Andrew Cuomo signed the nation’s strongest and most comprehensive Paid Family Leave policy.
+In 2016, former New York Governor Andrew Cuomo signed the nation’s strongest and most comprehensive Paid Family Leave policy.
 In addition, as of January 2018, most New York state employees who work for private employers are eligible to take Paid Family Leave.
-If you are a public employee, you may be offered Paid Family Leave.
+If you are a public employee, you might receive Paid Family Leave.
 You must check with your employer for details.

-Under New York’s Paid Family Leave, you are given job-protected, paid time off to:
+Under New York’s Paid Family Leave, you have job-protected, paid time off to:

 - Bond with your newborn, foster child, or adopted child